joebobmiles/experis-bowling-game/README.md

       * Attempting to use the official Sikuli adapter for Python came with its own complications.
 Required to orchestrate a background server alongside the tests.
-      * Again, for speed, just using Sikuli GUI.
+      * Again, for speed, I'm just using Sikuli IDE.
+    * OK, Sikuli is entertaining...
+      * Had to decrease its tolerance for differences to prevent it from clicking on the wrong input field.

 ---